Post

 • use of fresh or canned vegetables to increase fiber and slow nutrient absorption

 This is fairly standard par for the course for anyone concerened with watching their weight, their blood sugar, and/or their heart health.
-So, naturally one wonders, what are the nutritionists and chefs doing so well when it comes to food preparation, and more and more Americans are not?
+So, naturally one wonders, what are the nutritionists and chefs doing so well when it comes to food preparation, and what are more and more Americans doing wrong?

 In this article I present a nuanced story concerning the 3 major categories of fats: